This article assumes you're

 how?

 is compassion.
-That does not mean you must tolerate their
+That doesn't mean you must tolerate their

 rights, and human dignity (worth) as being as valid